-What Do Waiter or Waitress Do?
+What is a Waiter or Waitress?

 - Explain how various menu items are prepared, describing ingredients and cooking methods.

-Waiter or Waitress Skills
+Skills Needed to be a Waiter or Waitress

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.